Category: 2_Free State / Vrystaat

 I wrote:

 OK, Memel didn’t happen in Rod’s time here (he offered to sell me the Memel house when he was leaving for Noo Zealand), but guess what: SANRAL are talking of bypassing Harrismith and running the new N3 past Memel.
 Boom time!
-Bust for Harrismith, it would be, though.
+It would be a bust for Harrismith, though, so I’m more likely to buy a house there.

 Terry Brauer wrote: